PRHLT/web_server/README.md

 This repository contains all the scripts and info to run the [PRHLT](https://www.prhlt.upv.es/)'s web server and its member's personal web spaces (https://www.prhlt.upv.es/~username).

 ## Nginx configuration
-The web server is based on Nginx running trhough docker-compose.
-It is expected to be located in a `nginx` folder at the home's directory of a user named `webmaster`.
+The web server is based on Nginx running through docker-compose.
+It is expected to be located in an `nginx` folder at the home's directory of a user named `webmaster`.

 ### SSL
 Prior to running the Nginx server, you need to place the following files into your `nginx` directory: